dslab-epfl/chef/docs/source/FAQ.rst

 Second, throw hardware at your problem

-* Refer to the "`How to run S2E on multiple cores <Howtos/Parallel.html>`_" tutorial for instructions.
+* Refer to the ":doc:`How to run S2E on multiple cores <Howtos/Parallel>`" tutorial for instructions.

 Third, use S2E to *selectively* relax and/or overconstrain path constraints.

-* Understanding what to select can be made considerably easier if you `attach a debugger <Howtos/Debugging.html>`_ to the S2E instance.
+* Understanding what to select can be made considerably easier if you :doc:`attach a debugger <Howtos/Debugging>` to the S2E instance.

 * Check that the module under analysis is not doing unnecessary calls with symbolic arguments (e.g., ``printf``).
   Use the ``s2e_get_example_*`` functions to provide a concrete value to ``printf``  without actually adding path